pixelwizard2/Project.AI--WiseWorm---Intelligent-Snake-Game-Development-Project/README.md

 - **Development Period:** Starting from 2023.09.12 (Total 6h)

-## Development Process
+## 3. Development Process (개발 과정)

 **(1) Basic Game Logic Implementation**

-Utilizing the Pygame library to implement the snake game's basic elements like screen, movement, and food generation.
+- Utilizing the Pygame library to implement the snake game's basic elements like screen, movement, and food generation.
-Developing a simple interface responsive to user inputs.
+- Developing a simple interface responsive to user inputs.

 **(2) Applying the A-Star Algorithm**

-Implementing the pathfinding A* algorithm to enable the snake to find the optimal path to the food.
+- Implementing the pathfinding A* algorithm to enable the snake to find the optimal path to the food.
-Defining cost and heuristic functions to increase the efficiency of pathfinding.
+- Defining cost and heuristic functions to increase the efficiency of pathfinding.

 **(3) Obstacle Avoidance Logic**

-Introducing obstacles in the game to increase difficulty.
+- Introducing obstacles in the game to increase difficulty.
-Implementing logic for the snake to recognize and avoid obstacles.
+- Implementing logic for the snake to recognize and avoid obstacles.

 **(4) Applying Reinforcement Learning**

-Establishing a basic reinforcement learning environment using the Gym library.
+- Establishing a basic reinforcement learning environment using the Gym library.
-Applying the Q-learning algorithm for autonomous learning and behavior pattern improvement of the snake.
+- Applying the Q-learning algorithm for autonomous learning and behavior pattern improvement of the snake.
-(Key execution code and game application video with A-STAR algorithm attached at the bottom)
+(Key execution code and game application video capture with A-STAR algorithm attached at the bottom)

-## Project Results and Achievements
+## 4. Project Results and Achievements (프로젝트 결과 및 성과)

-Automation of Gameplay: Implemented the snake's ability to automatically find and move towards food using the A* algorithm.
+- Automation of Gameplay: Implemented the snake's ability to automatically find and move towards food using the A* algorithm.
-Introduction of Artificial Intelligence: Applying reinforcement learning enabled the snake to adapt and learn within the game environment.
+- Introduction of Artificial Intelligence: Applying reinforcement learning enabled the snake to adapt and learn within the game environment.
-Enhanced User Experience: New game modes provided through obstacles and reinforcement learning improved user experience.
+- Enhanced User Experience: New game modes provided through obstacles and reinforcement learning improved user experience.

-## Future Development Potential
+## 5. Future Development Potential (미래의 발전 가능성)

 Introduction of Advanced Reinforcement Learning Models: Applying advanced reinforcement learning algorithms like Deep Q-Networks (DQN) to further enhance the game's intelligence.
 Development of Multiplayer Mode: Creating a multiplayer mode to allow several players to enjoy the game simultaneously.